 The abundant life Jesus is talking about is lived in His attributes: love, joy, peace, patience, and self-control.
 It is having His power and endurance to walk through any circumstance without fear.
 His presence in our lives strengthens us to tackle each day.

-The struggles this year have tested us mightily.
 Jesus never said that living in Him would take away our grief, sorrow, or concerns.
 He does promise, however, to walk by our side so they cannot overwhelm us.
 He promises to supply us with more than we could possibly need to live, no matter what our circumstances bring.